c04ch1337/pagi-sola-web/README.md

 2. When user mentions astrological information, it's automatically extracted and stored
 3. Phoenix adapts her personality traits to match the compatible sign
 4. Compatibility information is included in prompts to guide behavior
-5. This creates better chemistry and helps fulfill objectives
+5. This creates better chemistry and helps support the user

 **Example Compatibility Pairs:**
 - Aries ↔ Leo, Sagittarius, Gemini, Aquarius